Leonxh/book_of_ro/README.md

 ### 💥 Hit Effect Animations
-Each payline that was hit is marked with a unique overlay from 1 to 10:
+Each payline that was hit is marked with a unique overlay from 1 to 10.
+Only the symbols that actually score will be hightlighted like this.

 <p align="center">
 <img src="assets/symbols/crosses/1.png" width="50"  title="Line 1"/>